MojeZcg/ReactDjango-Dashboard/README.md

 >
 ## Features:

-- Dark Mode: Enjoy a visually comfortable reading experience in low-light environments with the Dark Mode feature.
 - Responsive Design: The blog is designed to adapt seamlessly to various screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.
 - Multilingual Support: The blog is available in both English and Spanish, offering a user-friendly interface for a diverse audience.
 Users can effortlessly switch between languages to access content in their preferred language.